Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

       way.
 For instance, if the actual file is my-service-api-v3.1.4.yaml the expression could be my-service-api-v*.yaml.

-    username
-      User property: username
-      Defines the username which can access Boat-Bay upload API.
-Required if boat-bay APIs are protected.

     version (Default: ${project.version})
       User property: version
       Project Version in Boat-Bay.
 Defaults to ${project.version}

 Configuration example: